A social network can be simply defined as a group of friends, colleagues,

 Founded in 1999, CodeProject is a community of software development and design developers who are joined together with the common goals

 of learning, teaching, and having fun programming.
-Developers from around world come together to help their fellow programmers
+Developers from around the world come together to help their fellow programmers

 by sharing source code, tutorials, and knowledge.